TerraFirmaCraft/Documentation/1.18.x/data/custom.md

 - `tier`: An optional integer, of the tier of the metal.
 Defaults to `0`.
 - `fluid`: The registry name of a fluid which corresponds to this metal.
 - `melt_temperature`: A number.
 The melting temperature of the fluid of this metal.
-- `heat_capacity`:  A number which specifies how fast this metal fluid heats up relative to others.
+- `specific_heat_capacity`:  A number which specifies how fast this metal fluid heats up relative to others.
+This is measured in Energy / (mB x °C), meaning it's scaled relative to a quantity of mB, and that higher values will cause it to require more energy (time) to heat up.
 - `ingots`: An [Ingredient](../ingredients/) which defines ingot items that are of this metal.
 This is used in order to allow other mod ingots to be placed in ingot piles.
 - `sheets`: An [Ingredient](../ingredients/) which defines sheet items that are of this metal.
 This is used in order to allow other mod sheets to be placed in sheet piles.